 Storage Suggestions

-If you feel it has become a little dry after storing it in the fridge, add a little water while reheating and mix properly.
+If you feel it has become dry after storing it in the fridge, add a little water while reheating and mix well.
 Heat until hot and serve.

 You Might Also Like